lavanyanigam/VLG-Blog/blog.md

 ## Generation and Training Mechanism
 ![](images_blog/training_stage2.png)

-Once the image is represented as a sequence of token map, the transformer is trained to generate these images sequentially across scales.
+Once the image is represented as a sequence of token maps, the transformer is trained to generate these images sequentially across scales.
 In the generation process the transformer first generates lower resolution tokens and progressively generates higher resolution tokens.

  A key advantage of this approach is that all tokens within a given scale are generated in parallel. **Unlike traditional autoregressive models that generate one token at a time, VAR generates an entire grid at once for each scale**.
 This dramatically reduces inference time.